arturadib/botio/README.md

 ## FAQ

-#### What's a typical Bot.io workflow?

-1. User submits pull request
-2. Reviewers think the code is desirable, so they fire up the bot by leaving a special comment like `/botio test`
-3. Bot runs the tests/builds and writes back to PR with results
-4. Reviewers can then either merge or ask for further revision based on bot results.

 #### I don't want to use Bot.io anymore.
 How do I uninstall the Github hooks installed by Bot.io?